 Apart from the basics of writing, below are some tips we gathered through interviews to help you boost your writing section score.

-You get 60 minutes to write two well thought out, legible and grammatically correct essays on topics you may have never hear of.
+You get 60 minutes to write two well thought out, legible and grammatically correct essays on topics you may have never heard of.
 There is so much time you can lose in creating the perfect flow.
 Don’t lose more time for the lack of practice.
 Pick a pen and go for it!
+This is an important IELTS essay writing tip suggested by a topper.

-Here’s a formula that most writers use to keep an idea brief concise and easy to read.
+Here’s a formula that most writers use to keep an idea brief, concise and easy to read.
 A sentence shouldn’t be more than 25 words and a paragraph should be 4 sentences long.
 That makes a paragraph 100 words at the most.
-This is mostly done for academic style of writing, which is what the IELTS will test you for.
+This is mostly done for general writing task 1 and the academic style of writing, which is what the IELTS IELTS writing test is for.
 Being concise saves you precious time while setting a good pace for the reader.

 Here is a question to get you going–Some people believe that children should participate in sports to inspire a competitive feeling in them.
 To what extent do you agree or disagree?